BAbykiller322/SDPA_EMATM0048_2720314/README.md

  - Suppliers always maintain sufficient inventory and can ship immediately.
  - Preparation time depends only on bouquet type and florist talents.
  - No random changes in prices or demand are modelled.

+# Part 2: Data analysis projects

+## 1. Project Overview
+This project performs a comprehensive data analysis of the movie industry to identify key drivers of commercial success (ROI) and audience engagement.

+The analysis follows the Data Science lifecycle:
+ - Data Collection: Crawling real-world data from the TMDB (The Movie Database) API.

+ - Preparation: Cleaning data, handling missing values, and feature engineering.

+ - Exploration: Visualizing distributions and correlations.

+ - Deep Dive: Answering a complex question regarding the relationship between genre, runtime, popularity, and profitability.

+## 2. File Structure
+analysis.ipynb: The main Jupyter Notebook containing all code, visualizations, and markdown explanations. tmdb_movies_2020-2025.csv: The raw dataset extracted and saved during Step 1. movie_schema.csv: explanations of movie features readme.md: This documentation file.

+## 3. Dependencies & Setup
+This project requires Python 3.14+ and the following external libraries: pandas, numpy, matplotlib, seaborn, and requests

+## 4. Methodology & Logic

+### 4.1: Data Collection:
+Source: TMDB API
+Method:
+ - Used requests to fetch data from the /discover/movie endpoint (pages 1-10).
+ - Performed a second pass using /movie/{id} to fetch detailed financial data (Budget, Revenue) and Runtime, which are not available in the summary list.
+ - Data Integration: Merged the discovery list with detailed metrics into a single DataFrame.

+### 4.2: Data Preparation & Cleaning
+Data Validity: Removed rows with 0 value in budget or revenue as they prevent accurate ROI calculation.

+Feature Engineering:
+ - Created ROI (Return on Investment) = Revenue / Budget.
+ - Applied Log Transformation (np.log1p) to vote_count and popularity to handle heavy-tailed distributions (long-tail effect).
+ - Segmentation: Split the dataset into Main Movies (vote count > 50) and Cold Movies (vote count < 50) to analyze mainstream vs. niche market behaviors separately.

+### 4.3: Exploratory Analysis (EDA)
+Visualized the distribution of Runtime, Vote Average, and Budget.

+Identified the "Head Effect" in popularity and the "Niche Effect" in ratings using Histograms and Boxplots.

+Key Insight: Niche movies (Cold Movies) show more polarized ratings compared to mainstream blockbusters.

+### 4.4: Complex Question Analysis
+Main Question: What are the key drivers of Movie ROI, and how do niche movies differ from blockbusters?

+This was answered through some sub-questions, for example:
+ - Genre Analysis: Which genres offer the best risk-reward ratio?
+ - Quality vs. Popularity: Are high-rated movies always profitable?

+## 5: Conclusion & Future Work
+The analysis reveals that while high budget and popularity correlate with revenue, ROI is maximized by controlling budget (e.g., Horror genre).
+Future work could involve building a regression model to predict ROI based on these engineered features.

+## 6. Acknowledgements
+Data provided by The Movie Database (TMDB).
+This product uses the TMDB API but is not endorsed or certified by TMDB